D.N.Angel: Drama CDs

 A trilogy of drama CDs called D.N.Angel Wink was released in 1999 between March and December.
 Some of the scenes follow the manga word-for-word, while others have either minor differences or do not appear in the manga at all.
 The first CD is called "Target: Sleeping Beauty" and was released on March 5, 1999.
 The second is "2nd Target: Love Sick" and was released on November 17, 1999.
 The third is "3rd Target: Love Pleasure" and was released on December 15, 1999.
 There is another CD, "A Legend of a Vampire" that uses the same voice cast as the Wink dramas, though it doesn't relate to the manga.
 This CD was released in 2001.
 The plot centers around Daisuke's alter ego, Dark, being a vampire.
 Krad, who wasn't in the Wink dramas, also made an appearance in this CD.

 There were also two drama CDs released after the anime titled "Sweet" and "Cute".
 These CDs use the anime voice actors and are based on the anime with events taking place just before its ending.
 They also include parodies of scenes in the anime.

 Novels

 Three novels were released in Japan between March and October 2000 and were re-released in September 2001.
 The titles are Ningyo no Namida (人魚の涙), Yuki no Joō (雪の女王), and Garasu no Kutsuri (硝子の靴).
 Although there was an ad for them left in Tokyopop's translation of the fourth manga volume, they have not been licensed, so little is known about them.

 Radio program

 A series of seven broadcasts aired Japan in 2005 called Decade on Net: Radio D.N.Angel.
 It was hosted by Miyu Irino and Akira Ishida, who voiced Daisuke Niwa and Satoshi Hiwatari, respectively.

+Reception

+By January 2021, the manga had over 4.5 million copies in circulation, including physical and digital copies.